Multi-axis laser technology for 3D sheet metal components

 Radm-ax is an industry leading 5 axis Laser CAD/CAM system developed specifically for the general engineering, automotive and aerospace industries.
 Radm-ax offers an intuitive environment for the comprehensive programming of multi-axis laser or water-jet cutting machines.

-By using Radm-ax, not only will programming time be minimised, the eventual cut-path will be far more efficient, saving further time on the machine.
+By using Radm-ax, not only will programming time be minimized, the eventual cut-path will be far more efficient, saving further time on the machine.
 Add in the comprehensive simulation and proofing tools and you have a system that not only streamlines day-to-day production, it also reduces costly errors and eradicates the need for dry-runs.

 Features at a glance:

 - Intuitive graphical user interface

 - Extensive range of CAD interfaces for both import and export

 - Locate large parts with simplified part location system

 - One-click application of toolpath for inner and outer profiles

 - Manual application of toolpath for selected areas